MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 >
 > LNK1356: cannot find library 'clang_rt.asan_dynamic-i386.lib'

-### <a name="using-asan"></a> Using the AddressSanitizer
+### <a name="using-asan"></a> Use the AddressSanitizer

 Start building your executables with the **`/fsanitize=address`** compiler option using any of these common development methods:

-- Command line
+- Command line builds
 - Visual Studio project system
 - Visual Studio CMake integration

  Recompile, then run your program normally.
-This code generation exposes [many types of precisely diagnosed bugs](./asan-error-examples.md).
+This code generation exposes [many types of precisely diagnosed bugs](#error-types).
 These errors get reported in three ways: in the debugger IDE, on the command line, or stored in a [new type of dump file](#crash-dumps) for precise off-line processing.

-Microsoft recommends using the AddressSanitizer in these **three standard workflows**:
+Microsoft recommends using the AddressSanitizer in these three standard workflows:

 - **Developer inner loop**
   - Visual Studio - [Command line](#command-prompt)